mages/PSRWP/PSRWP.md

 (These models are described in section [Models](#Models) so we direct those unfamiliar with them to that part of the paper).

 These particular models have been chosen after due consideration of a number of factors, including use amongst practitioners, profile in the academic literature and ease of definition and initial application.
 However, it must be noted that the stochastic Bornhuetter-Ferguson method is not as well developed in the literature as the other two models.
 We have elected to include it here due to the usefulness of the BF method for long tailed lines of business where experience emerges slowly.
-Furthermore, we opted for a version of the Bornhuetter-Ferguson model with an underlying Over-dispersed Poisson model which does not require many parameters to be estimated via expert judgment; thus it is more suitable for use in bootstrapping which requires automation of model fit.
+Furthermore, we opted for a version of the Bornhuetter-Ferguson model with an underlying Over-dispersed Poisson model which does not require many parameters to be estimated via expert judgement; thus it is more suitable for use in bootstrapping which requires automation of model fit.

 Furthermore, we have therefore limited ourselves to looking at the application of the methods to gross data, without allowance for reinsurance recoveries.
 We have also focussed on "Accident Year" data, instead of "Underwriting Year", accepting that the latter is in common use.
 Our main reason for this is to preserve the relative independence of the resulting claims cohorts, which is a common assumption within the methods.